oleksiyk/kafka/README.md

 });
 ```

-### Simple Consumer options
+### SimpleConsumer options
-* groupId - group ID for comitting and fetching offsets.
+* `groupId` - group ID for comitting and fetching offsets.
 Defaults to 'no-kafka-group-v0'
-* timeout - timeout for fetch requests, defaults to 100ms
+* `timeout` - timeout for fetch requests, defaults to 100ms
-* idleTimeout - timeout between fetch calls, defaults to 1000ms
+* `idleTimeout` - timeout between fetch calls, defaults to 1000ms
-* minBytes - minimum number of bytes to wait from Kafka before returning the fetch call, defaults to 1 byte
+* `minBytes` - minimum number of bytes to wait from Kafka before returning the fetch call, defaults to 1 byte
-* maxBytes - maximum size of messages in a fetch response
+* `maxBytes` - maximum size of messages in a fetch response
-* clientId - ID of this client, defaults to 'no-kafka-client'
+* `clientId` - ID of this client, defaults to 'no-kafka-client'
-* connectionString - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
+* `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'

 ## Group Consumer (new unified consumer API)